FrameworkComputer/linux-docs/Fedora39-amd-fw13.md

 ### Step 2 - If you want to enable fractional scaling on Wayland:

-- Browse to the horizonal line in the upper left corner, click to open it.
+- Browse to the horizontal line in the upper left corner, click to open it.
 - Type out the word terminal, click to open it.
 - Left click and drag to highlight and copy the code below in the gray box, right click/paste it into the terminal window.
 - Then press the enter key, user password, enter key.
-- Browse to the horizonal line in the upper left corner, click to open it.
+- Browse to the horizontal line in the upper left corner, click to open it.
 - Type out the word Displays.
 - Look for "Scale", set it to your preference, click Apply.